bitcap-co/bitcap-ipr/README.md

 > By default, the listeners will only run for 15 minutes and automatically stop.
 To change, go to Options -> "Disable Inactive Timer".
 > The listeners will automatically restart on change to apply.

+## Configuration
+BitCap IPR supports various configuration settings to customize the behavior to your liking.
+See [Configuration](./CONFIGURATION.md) for more information.

-## API Setup for IDing/Locating
+### API Setup
-The ID Table uses the respected API Client for the detected miner to retreive identifing data or locating.

-You can supply alternative API authentication for Antminers/Whatsminers/pbfarmer in the API settings tab in the configuration view.
-The IP reporter will try these passwords first, then the default authentication.
-If these settings are left blank, only the default authentication is used.

->[!NOTE]
-> See [Configuration](./CONFIGURATION.md) to learn more about configuring the IP reporter.
+When using the ID Table, IPR will create an API session for the received miner IP and gather miner data.

+By default, it will use the default authentication.
+If you have an alternative password set, you can supply it to the IP Reporter by going to the API tab in Settings -> "Settings..." from the menubar.

+## Troubleshooting/Reporting Issues
+If encountering an issue with the IP reporter, take the following steps:
+1. Go to Help -> "Open Log" to get insight on the issue.
+2. If not able to resolve from log, can report an issue on the repo by going to Help -> "Report Issue".
+Please include log file or snippet in the issue.